hwmckenzie/thedaily/_posts/2021-02-15-danger-in-the-forest.md

 I made some long awaited progress on my permaculture project this afternoon.
 If you are looking for more to read you can take a look at my newest post on [The Property Report](https://propertyreport.upnix.com/), which includes an aerial tour of the property.
 I am no Steven Spielberg or David Attenborough, but I thought I did alright!

 Today's photo is in the artistic direction.
 I have seen this lichen a few times now on my evening walks, and tonight I felt it was warm enough that I could take my mitts off quickly to take a photo!
-It really wasn't very warm, but apparently my body has recalibrated, as long as it is not standing in the wind.
+It really wasn't very warm, but apparently my body has re-calibrated, as long as it is not standing in the wind.

 Hugs,<br />
 Hannah